-6.1 The overall control of the organization will be administered by a Board of five persons who are elected by the member organizations of the Agora.
+6.1 The overall control of the organization will be administered by a Board of five persons who are elected by the member organizations of Agora during the General Assembly (see Appendix 2 for the nomination and electoral procedures).
 The work done by the Board members is voluntary work.
 They should meet the recommended criteria, including skills and experiences according to Appendix 2.
 The Board also acts as a “think-tank” developing patient perspectives and views.

 6.2 The Agora Board is responsible for the everyday management of the organization.
 Part of the responsibility is the organization of the General Assembly, at least once a year, and the development of proposals for voting and election procedures to the General Assembly, such as Agora membership criteria, voting procedures for the General Assembly and Terms of Engagement for Agora Board members.
 The Chair must present a report on activities to the General Assembly every year.

 6.3 All the members of the Board will serve a period of three years.
-They will be eligible for re-election according to the Agora’s By laws Appendix 2 but no more than three consecutive terms of office.
+They will be eligible for re-election according to the Agora’s Bylaws Appendix 2 but no more than two consecutive terms of office (namely 6 consecutive years).

 6.5 The Board may decide on the appointment of dedicated staff persons who assist in the daily work of the Board and provide administrative and secretarial support or project management.

 6.6.1 Be the custodian of the records of the organization.

 6.6.2 Maintain record books in which official acts of the organization are entered along with any amendments.

 6.6.3 Perform such other duties as may be determined from time to time by the Board.

 6.6.4 Be responsible for all secretariat work and the correspondence of the organization.

 6.7 The Treasurer shall receive contributions and prepare annual reports on behalf of the organization.